Chair for Policy-Analysis

-In August 2011, the Institute of Political Science (IPW) at the University of Bern installed the Assistant Professorship of Policy Analysis and Environmental Governance (PEGO).
+In August 2011, the Institute of Political Science (IPW) at the University of Bern installed the Professorship of Policy Analysis and Environmental Governance (PEGO).
 This Chair was founded as a result of a fruitful collaboration between the IPW and the EAWAG (the Swiss Federal Institute of Aquatic Science and Technology).
-Since the beginning of this Assistant Professorship, Karin Ingold took the lead in this new research group.
+Since the beginning, Karin Ingold took the lead in this new research group.
 She is a political scientist and focuses her research and lectures on the analysis of policy processes, and instrument design.
 Karin Ingold has a particular interest in issues relating to natural resource management, water, energy and climate policy.
 PEGO is also affiliated to the Oeschger Centre for Climate Change research.

 Policy Analysis, Policy Process Theory, Instrument Design, Environmental Policy, Application of Social Network Analysis

 Philip Leifeld has won the Award for the Best Paper of an Early Career Scholar at the 1st European Conference on Social Networks (EUSN) in Barcelona for his work on "National Parliamentary Coordination after Lisbon: A Network Approach" (joint work with Thomas Malang).

 The following topics for Master thesis at this chair are still available:

 This MA work is integrated in a large and interdisciplinary research project about pesticide use and regulation in Costa Rica and Uganda.
 Following the Institutional Resources Regime approach, the MA student is asked to identify gaps in the regulatory framework and institutional setting surrounding pesticide use in one of the two mentioned countries.
 The MA thesis also includes a field study and thus travelling to one of the two study sites.
 Travelling costs are covered.